 All requests are confidential and all documents and files of the Senate Research Office are not subject to public inspection under the Open Records Act.
 O.C.G.A 50-18-72(a)(12).

-The SRO creates a Major Legislation document which provides brief summaries of major legislation enacted by the General Assembly following each legislative session.
+The SRO creates a Session Highlights document which provides brief summaries of major legislation enacted by the General Assembly following each legislative session.

 The SRO also publishes an Upcoming Issues document in the fall which is a report of selected issues that will likely be addressed in the upcoming Legislative Session.